driedpampas/realme-8-megaguide/md/experimental.md

 14. Before continuing, you'll need to **WIPE the phone for safety.** Hold down **Vol-, and power button**, In recovery select wipe data, and then select **Format Data**.

 > [!IMPORTANT]
->
 > ## Only continue after updating to / flashing RUI3 C.18

 ---

 # II.
-Preparing for next step

-> [!TIP]
-> This method does not use fastboot.
-This means you will not have fastboot access at any point during this guide or in the future.
-We will focus on getting a custom recovery to boot and flash a CROM through it.

-## To boot into a custom recovery without fastboot access we'll root RealmeUI and use it to reboot to recovery.
-You will most likely need to re-root the custom rom to get recovery access.

-# III.
 Installing a Custom Recovery and ROM

 ## Prerequisites